mjstn/MarkWorldCodeModules/RaspberryPiUtilities/README.md

     - As root edit /etc/rc.local and have this line at the end just before the exit 0 line python /home/ubuntu/config/bin/sys_monitor.py  (There are other ways to do this)

+For starting a ROS node as root we must add to /.bashrc the general and our own ROS env to run roslaunch.
+To do this I suggest as root you add to the end of roots  ~/.bashrc these lines (second line is user specific ROS env)

+    source /opt/ros/kinetic/setup.bash
+    source /home/ubuntu/catkin_ws/devel/setup.bash

+# Running a ROS node as Root on startup using autostart script if sys_monitor.py was started in rc.local
+Start system monitor utility by Mark-Toys.com python /home/ubuntu/config/bin/sys_monitor.py

 # Customization of GPIO lines and other features

     - Edit and set resetSwitch to your reset switch GPIO line